chrismou/php-echonest-wrapper/README.md

 ```

 ## Logging
-Optionally, you can pass a logger as the third constructor argument to the client, as long as it implements the [\Psr\Log](https://github.com/php-fig/log) interface
+Optionally, you can pass a PSR-3 compliant logger as the third constructor argument to the client, as long as it implements the [\Psr\Log](https://github.com/php-fig/log) interface
-(ie, monolog).
-By passing this in, some basic logging will automatically be enabled, logging any errors connecting to Echonest and the reasons (if we have one).
+(ie, [Monolog](https://github.com/Seldaek/monolog)).
+By passing this in, some basic logging will automatically be enabled, such a the reason for connection failures, etc.

 The echonest client assumes the logger has already been properly configured, so you'll need to do this before passing it in.
 For more information on
 configuring Monolog for use with this class, see [the usage documentation](https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md#configuring-a-logger).